 How To Change Your Age in Bumble

-Bumble is a dating app that has become very popular among people looking for perhaps a more meaningful connection than is usually found with Tinder.
-Although based on the same swipe-left, swipe-right paradigm as Tinder, in an opposite-sex Bumble match, the woman has to message first to have a conversation.
+Bumble is a dating app that has become very popular among people looking for a more meaningful connection than is usually found with Tinder.
+Although based on the same swipe-left, swipe-right paradigm as Tinder, in an opposite-sex Bumble match the woman has to message first in order to have a conversation.
 This minor change makes a major difference in the way social interactions play out within the app, and has been a major driver in the app’s success.

 One thing that many users would like to do in Bumble is change their age.
 Sometimes people put the wrong age into their social media accounts, and Bumble used to require linkage to a Facebook account.
 If you’re actually 25 but Facebook thinks you’re 18, then Bumble will think you’re 18 too.
 In this article, I’m going to show you a couple of different ways to change your age in Bumble.

 Why you might want to change your Bumble age

 Before the Cambridge Analytica data scandal in 2018, Bumble required new users to sign up for their service using a Facebook account.
 After the scandal broke, they changed that policy and now you can sign up with just a phone number.
 Most current users signed up with their Facebook accounts.
 A lot of dating sites use Facebook authentication because it gives them a real person (sort of) to connect the account to.
 In reality, of course, lots of people have Facebook alt accounts, and many use those alt accounts for sites like Bumble.